You know the benefits of treating sleep apnea. Now the only question is how.

 Contact your insurance provider at the phone number listed on your insurance card and ask if you are required to use a contracted supplier for home medical equipment.
 If the answer is yes, ask your insurance provider for a list of contracted suppliers and contact the supplier directly to see whether it offers ResMed products.

 If the answer is no and you are not required to use a contracted supplier, or you plan on paying cash for your equipment, contact us directly for a list of suppliers in your area that offer ResMed products.
-You may even be eligible for a rebate on ResMed equipment — find out how.

 Finally, remember that dental sleep apnea equipment requires insurance approval from your dental insurer, not your medical insurer.